jkim5/jkim5.github.io/index.md

 * Campus resources
 * Envisioning alternatives

+### Envisioning alternatives
+* Brainstorm values and themes, and also concrete things people would like to see changed.
+* If students / community members are given a bigger voice, how do we balance issues raised with what admin cites as financial / managerial obstacles?
+What does that mean for the longevity of the college?
+I.e. need blind admission
+* How should we synthesize what collective visions are for the college?

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for